Malkverbena/add_primitives/README.md

 After enabling the plugin:

-1. Add a Spatial node to scene
+1. Add, or select, a Spatial node
-2. Select the node
 3. A menu will appear on 3D editor toolbar
 4. Select a primitive, and it'll be added to the selected Spatial node
 5. A window will appear, where you can edit the primitive parameters